iamjonnytribble/SimpleQ/README.md

 # Regular Installation Process (binaries)

 # Windows: SimpleQ.exe
-1 ) For Windows users download and unzip "SimpleQ <version>.zip": https://github.com/iamjonnytribble/SimpleQ/raw/main/SimpleQ%201.0.0.zip
+1 ) For Windows users download and unzip "SimpleQ <version>.zip": This can be found in the Windows directory of this page.

 2 ) Drag-and-Drop the "SimpleQ 1.0.0" folder into the C:\Program Files\ directory.
 (Windows should ask for administrative permision first)